 4. Submit a résumé of work experience, activities, and honors to the Realtime Reporting Department, if any;

-5. Complete the ACT COMPASS placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and
+5. Complete the ACCUPLACER placement test in the GSCC Testing Center and have the results sent to the Realtime Reporting Department; and

-6. Complete the above requirements no later than the last Friday before July 31.
+6. Complete the above requirements no later than July 1.

 Selection and Notification